7awraaa/SOEN321-ML-Attack/README.md

 | :--- | :--- | :--- |
 | **FGSM** | $\epsilon = 0.05$ | Single-step gradient attack.
 Fast but less powerful. |
 | **PGD** | $\epsilon = 0.05, \alpha = 0.01, iter = 20$ | Iterative attack.
 Slower but significantly more destructive. |

+## How to run the project
+### To run data preprocessing
+Open and run `preprocessing.ipynb`.
+This notebook prepares and saves the cleaned dataset for model training.

+### To run the CNN model and attacks
+Open and run `cnn_model.ipynb`.
+This notebook trains the CNN and executes the attack experiments.